 But in the event it's determined team members are not the right fit - either because they are uncoachable or because their skills will never rise to an acceptable level - the manager must have the courage to dismiss those employees.

 Letting poor staff hang around is unfair to the best staff.
 When strong performers see their efforts impeded by carrying extra weight of substandard co-workers, they become frustrated.
 They may even leave.

 School leaders cannot sit idly and let their team erode.
 They must hold all team members accountable by establishing performance and accountability standards.

 In education there is a rule of thumb for determining teacher effectiveness which reads as follows:

 “Would you want your kid in their classroom?”

-Educators must stop being too nice and do what is right for kids.
+Educational leaders must stop being so nice and start doing what is best for kids.